kairuiyang07/adst-lab.github.io/_pages/topology-coverage-guided.md

 We define the following features to model the driving behavior on roads:

 * number_of_lane_changes_before_junction
 * number_of_lane_changes_after_junction

-The extracted road features are shown below
+The extracted road features are shown below:

 ![test_img](../images/tupian02.png)